 It’s really a simple issue here because Chrome is usually blocking iFrame and that’s the main reason you’re getting the error.

 However, iFrame may also be blocked from your Internet Options, by your antivirus or by an add-on you just installed in Chrome.

 The issue is mainly associated with Google Chrome, but it can also affect Mozilla users.

 The security features of these browsers were set up to block all unencrypted content for encrypted websites.

 So, in this article, we will show you exactly how to enable iFrame in Chrome.
 Furthermore, we shall explore some of the best-proven methods to solve this issue and similar problems, such as:

-- iFrames are getting blocked by the Chrome Browser – Google Chrome blocks iFrames most of the time.
-If that’s your problem too, disable, then enable iFrames back from Internet Options.
+- iFrames are getting blocked by the Chrome Browser – If that’s your problem too, disable, then enable iFrames back from Internet Options

-- iFrame not working in Chrome – Chances are to be familiar with this error.
-Make sure you get rid of it right away by stopping your antivirus service or using a completely different browser.
+- iFrame not working in Chrome – Make sure you get rid of it right away by stopping your antivirus service or using a completely different browser

-- Enable iFrame in Chrome – Chrome randomly rejects iFrame, so make sure to enable it.
-In that regard, download add-ons as described above.
+- Enable iFrame in Chrome – Chrome randomly rejects iFrame, so make sure to enable it or use an add-on

 Opera Browser offers great security, yet it is way less intrusive than its counterparts and has a wider compatibility range.
 Therefore, it easily supports iFrames.